Skip to main content

 Biliary bypass

 Tumors in the liver that can’t be resected can sometimes be destroyed (ablated) by putting a long metal probe through a small hole in the skin and into the tumor.
 A CT scan or ultrasound is used to guide it to the right place.
-The tip of the probe is then heated (in radiofrequency ablation ) or frozen (in cryotherapy) to kill the cancer cells.
+The tip of the probe is then heated (in radiofrequency ablation) or frozen (in cryotherapy) or an alcohol solution is injected (alcohol ablation) to kill the cancer cells.

 Photodynamic therapy (PDT)

 For PDT, a light-activated drug is injected into a vein.
 Over time, the drug tends to collect in cancer cells more than in normal cells.
 A few days later, an endoscope (a long, flexible tube that can be used to look inside the body) is passed down the throat, through the stomach and intestine, and into the bile ducts.
 A special laser light on the end of the endoscope is aimed at the tumor.
 The light turns on the drug, causing the cells to die.
-The combination of PDT and stenting can be helpful for patients with bile duct cancer whose tumors can't be removed with surgery.
+PDTcan be helpful for people with bile duct cancer whose tumors can't be removed with surgery.

 The drugs used for PDT can also collect in normal cells in the body, making a person very sensitive to sunlight or strong indoor lights.
 You'll need to stay out of any strong light for several weeks after the injection.